Health And Wellbeing

 Conclusion

-Since the early 1970s, obesity rates have risen in the Western world, resulting in long-term health issues.
-In the USA alone, more than 131 million people—66% of adults—depend on prescription medications.
-How many of these individuals would still need medicines if they maintained a healthy diet and exercised regularly?
+Since the early 1970s, obesity rates have risen dramatically in the Western world, tripling in many countries and contributing to long-term health issues like diabetes and heart disease.
+In the USA alone, more than 66% of adults (over 131 million people) rely on at least one prescription medication regularly, with many taking multiple.

 My family and I, along with many friends, have tried all of the above treatments with varying degrees of success.
 What worked for one person didn't have the same universal effect on others.
 But then everyone is different; no shoe fits all.